 doesn’t interfere with any other Python installations in your system.

-You’ll need GMT6, the latest development version from the subversion repository.
+You’ll need GMT 6, the latest development version available from the GitHub repository.

-We need GMT6 since there are many changes to the API in response to the development of GMT/Python, especially the modern mode introduced in GMT6.
+We need the very latest GMT since there are many changes being made to the C API in response to the development of GMT/Python, mainly the new modern execution mode.

-GMT6 is NOT officially released yet.
-However, we provide conda packages of GMT6 for Linux and macOS, which are available through conda-forge.
+GMT 6 has not been officially released yet.
+However, we provide compiled conda packages of the development version for Linux and Mac through conda-forge.
 You can also build GMT from source instead, which is untested and we would love to get feedback from anyone who tries.

 Installing GMT and other dependencies¶

-we must install GMT itself along with the other dependencies.
+Before installing GMT/Python, we must install GMT itself along with the other

 The easiest way to do this is using the